-The Board, on recommendation of the Human Resources Committee, is responsible for establishing the compensation to be paid to directors of the Corporation.
-The Board, on recommendation of the Human Resources Committee, reviews quarterly the compensation paid to directors in relation with the Corporation's financial situation.
+The Board is responsible for establishing the compensation to be paid to directors of the Corporation.
+The Board reviews quarterly the compensation paid to directors in relation with the Corporation's financial situation.
 For that purpose, the Board compares the total compensation offers on the market after consulting with resource persons in the industry.

-The Directors who sit on a committee of the Board may also receive an annual fee of \$1,000 for each meeting of the Board, the Audit Committee and the Human Resources Committee to which they attend in person and \$500 for each meeting of the Board, the Audit Committee and the Human Resources Committee to which they attend by telephone.
-All directors are entitled to be reimbursed for reasonable travel expenses incurred with respect to their attendance at meetings of the Board, the Audit Committee and the Human Resources Committee and the Human Resources Committee.
-During the fiscal year ended July 31, 2020, the directors of the Corporation did not receive compensation for their attendance at meetings of the Board, the Audit Committee or the Human Resources Committee.

-In addition, each director is eligible to receive stock options pursuant to the Plan.
-During the fiscal year July 31, 2020, a total of 2,560,000 stock options were granted to directors of the Corporation.
+The Directors who sit on a committee of the Board also receive an annual fee of \$1,000 for each meeting of the Board or of the Audit Committee to which they attend in person and \$500 for each meeting of the Board or of the Audit Committee to which they attend by telephone.
+All directors are entitled to be reimbursed for reasonable travel expenses incurred with respect to their attendance at meetings of the Board and the Audit Committee.
+In addition, they are all eligible to receive stock options pursuant to the Plan and therefore, during the fiscal year ended July 31, 2019, a total of 50,000 stock options were granted to directors.

-During the fiscal year ended July 31, 2020, no annual fees were paid to the directors, who were not employees of the Corporation, as compensation for their services, as directors and members of the Audit Committee or the Human Resources Committee.
+During the fiscal year ended July 31, 2019, no annual fees were paid to the directors, who were not employees of the Corporation, as compensation for their services, as directors and members of the Audit Committee.